 Henry II and Catherine de Medici used Amboise as one of the principal residences for their royal nursery, housing there children also at Blois and St. Germain-en-Ley.
 To provide more stability for their children and to shield them from the chaos of the court, the royal children spent time away from the main court.
 In times of plague, as the summer when the disease came to Blois, the children stayed at Amboise in safety.

 Since Amboise was one of the existing chateau forts that were converted from fortresses to Renaissance style villas, Amboise had few natural defenses other than the high promontory on which it stood.
 In 1560, the Protestants led by the English ambassador and Prince Louis de Conde, marched towards Amboise in an attempt to kidnap the young Francis II and remove him from Guise control.
-The Duc de Guise routed the attackers, and the captured Protestants suffered a greusome death.
+The Duc de Guise routed the attackers, and the captured Protestants suffered a gruesome death.